joescii/presentera.g8/README.md

 ## Heroku
 This project is also ready for deployment on [Heroku](https://heroku.com/).
-In this deployment, no one can reach the application at `localhost`.
+In this deployment, no one can reach the application at `localhost` preventing you from defaulting as the presenter.
-Instead you navigate to `/presenter` on your app and enter the passcode.
+Instead you can navigate to `/presenter` on your app and enter the passcode.
 You dictated the passcode when you created the project.
 However, if you're totally OSS then the passcode is on github for all to see.
 In that case, you can override the default by adding `presentera_passcode` as a _Config Variable_ under your Heroku application's _Settings_ tab.